fourwastaken/classicmacro/README.md

 1) Head over to https://www.autohotkey.com/ and download AutoHotKey.
 (If you haven't already)

+2) Download the script from releases

-2) Configure the script (Right click on it in File Explorer, open with Notepad, and look at the comments)
+3) Configure the script (Right click on it in File Explorer, open with Notepad, and look at the comments)

-3) Run the script
+4) Run the script

-4) Open Classic Minecraft in Firefox
+5) Open Classic Minecraft in Firefox

-5) Press whatever key you set to start resetting worlds (Must either be on start screen or escape screen)
+6) Press whatever key you set to start resetting worlds (Must either be on start screen or escape screen)